Dragon-Git/icdk/README.md

 ---
 ## Introduction

 uvmgen is a command-line interface (CLI) program for generating testbench structures based on a provided JSON configuration file.
-This user guide provides detailed information on how to use uvmgen effectively.

 ## Installing
 <details>